Christmas Traditions at Penrhyn Castle

 The term Boxing Day also started to be used around this time, so named because this was the day servants and the working classes opened their ‘boxes’ of gifts which they had collected from the rich and middle class.

 Many other traditions we know and love also started or were resurrected during this period.These include Christmas crackers, elaborate decorations, parlour games and even the traditional turkey dinner itself.

-During our festive weekends you can leave the high street far behind as you learn more about how these traditions came to be as well as try your hand at making traditional decorations, listen to some festive music playing in the Grand Hall, and even visit the Victorian Kitchens and see just how the Victorians prepared for the festivities to come.
+During our festive weekends you can leave the high street far behind as you learn more about how these traditions came to be as well as try your hand at making traditional cards, create your own evergreen wreath, and even visit the Victorian Kitchens and see just how the Victorians prepared for the festivities to come.

-Please not that not all areas of the Castle are open and the event is limited to the Grand Hall, Library, Drawing room, Ebony room and the Victorian Kitchens.
+Please note that not all areas of the Castle are open and the event is limited to the Grand Hall, Library, Drawing room, Ebony room and the Victorian Kitchens.